How many eggs per day safe for family Indian breakfast

 How Many Eggs Per Day: Safe Limits for Adults, Kids and Gym-Goers

 How many eggs per day is too many?
 This question comes up a lot - in gyms, in Indian households, and among people trying to eat healthier.
-The old advice was one egg per day maximum.
+The old advice was one egg per day.
 The new science says something different.

 The Cholesterol Myth Debunked

-For decades, doctors warned against eggs because each egg has about 186 mg of dietary cholesterol.
-The thinking was: eat cholesterol, get high blood cholesterol, get heart disease.
+For decades, doctors warned against eggs.
+Each egg has about 186 mg of dietary cholesterol.
+The old thinking was simple: eat cholesterol, get high blood cholesterol, get heart disease.

 That thinking is now outdated.
-Here is what we know today:
+Here is what the science shows today:

-• Dietary cholesterol has minimal effect on blood cholesterol levels for most people.
+• Dietary cholesterol has a small effect on blood cholesterol for most people.

-• Saturated fat and trans fat raise blood cholesterol far more than dietary cholesterol.
+• Saturated fat and trans fat raise blood cholesterol far more than dietary cholesterol does.

-• Your liver produces 75% of the cholesterol in your blood.
-When you eat more dietary cholesterol, your liver produces less to compensate.
+• Your liver makes most of the cholesterol in your blood.
+When you eat more, your liver makes less to balance it out.

 Safe Limits for Healthy Adults